ComplexData-MILA/HT-NER/README.md

     More exctuable commands for training can be found in [finetune.sh](./scripts/finetune.sh), for evaluting can be found in [eval.sh](./scripts/eval.sh)

-- Javin Liu: GPT-based name expansion and GPT based data-label generations
+- Javin Liu: Wrote the code for generating synthetic HT ads.
+Made the HTGen dataset and ran experiements to increase variety in the dataset.
+GPT based data-label generations
 - Vidya: Aggregation

 ## HTGen Dataset: